 - payment of part or all of the costs of attending a relevant professional

-For 2014, we will have funding to support up to eight students.
-We
+For 2017, we will have funding to support up to nine students.

 will have completed 2 to 3 years of undergraduate coursework but not yet